Full buffet breakfast daily; 1 lunch in Telc; 5 three-course dinners, including a farewell dinner at a local restaurant in Berlin

 Day 8 BUDAPEST

-Your Local Guide takes you through Eastern Europe’s most cosmopolitan city.
+Eastern Europe’s most cosmopolitan city comes to life during your guided sightseeing.
 See elegant Andrassy Avenue, the Thermal Baths, and the world’s second-largest Jewish synagogue.
-From the lacy lookout towers of Fishermen’s Bastion, enjoy a panoramic view of the sprawling city.
+From the lookout towers of Fishermen’s Bastion, enjoy a panoramic view of the sprawling city.
 Then, visit the 13th-century MATTHIAS CORONATION CHURCH and Heroes’ Square.
-Afternoon at leisure.
-Tonight, a delectable optional Hungarian specialty dinner can be arranged.
+Tonight, a delectable optional Hungarian specialty dinner is available.

 Day 9 BUDAPEST–VIENNA, AUSTRIA